Quivers with relations for symmetrizable Cartan matrices I : Foundations: Introduction and main results

 which are defined as compositions of reflection functors.
 They lead to a more conceptual proof of Gabriel's Theorem.
 Applied to the indecomposable projective (resp. injective) representations they yield a family of indecomposable representations, called \emph{preprojective} (resp. \emph{preinjective}) representations. \item[(3)] Gabriel's Theorem \cite{Ga3} saying that there are functorial isomorphisms $TC^\pm(-) \cong \tau^\pm(-)$, where $T$ is a twist functor and $\tau(-)$ is the Auslander-Reiten translation (see also the comment below on an earlier result by Brenner and Butler). \item[(4)] Auslander, Platzeck and Reiten's Theorem \cite{APR} saying that the functors $F_k^+$ and $\Hom_H(T,-)$, where $F_k^+$ is a BGP-reflection functor and $T$ is the associated APR-tilting module, are equivalent.
 This result can be considered as the starting point of tilting theory. \item[(5)] Gelfand and Ponomarev's \cite{GP} discovery of the preprojective algebra $\Pi(Q)$ of a quiver, and their result that $\Pi(Q)$, seen as a module over $H$, is isomorphic to the direct sum of all preprojective $H$-modules, hence the name \emph{preprojective algebra}.
 The algebra $\Pi(Q)$ is isomorphic to the tensor algebra $T_H(\Ext_H^1(\Du(H),H))$, where $\Du$ denotes the duality with respect to the base field $K$, see \cite{BGL,CB2,Ri3}.

 \end{itemize} The above results hold for arbitrary ground fields $K$.
 At the price of quite strong assumptions on $K$ they were generalized from quivers to the more general setup of modulated graphs.
+(One needs to assume the existence of finite field extensions of $K$ with prescribed degrees.)
 For the finite type situation, this extended the theory from the simply laced root systems of types $A_n$, $D_n$, $E_6$, $E_7$ and $E_8$ to the non-simply laced root systems $B_n$, $C_n$, $F_4$ and $G_2$.
 The definition of a modulated graph (also called \emph{species}) and of its representations is due to Gabriel \cite{Ga2}.
-The theory itself has been developed by Dlab and Ringel, who generalized (1), (2) and (5) to modulated graphs \cite{D,DR1,DR2,DR3}.
+The theory itself has been developed by Dlab and Ringel, who generalized (1), (2) and (5) to modulated graphs \cite{D,DR1,DR2,DR3,Ri1}.
 Brenner and Butler \cite{BB} proved an earlier result closely related to (3), which is also valid for modulated graphs.
 (They don't treat~$C^\pm$ as endofunctors, and the twist automorphism $T$ does not appear.)